 Dr Turner is a leader in labiaplasty surgery, not only in Sydney but with women all over Australia seeking his expertise.
-While many clinics offer labiaplasty surgery, very few surgeons perform this procedure on a regular basis.
+While many clinics may offer labiaplasty, very few surgeons perform this procedure on a regular basis.
 Dr Turner has dedicated himself to learn the latest labiaplasty techniques, travelling around the world to learn the most advanced techniques available.

-The delicate nature of the female genitalia requires an in-depth knowledge of anatomy and precise surgical skills to give women seeking labiaplasty the natural result they always desired.
+The delicate nature of the female genitalia requires an in-depth knowledge of anatomy and precise surgical skills to give women seeking labiaplasty surgery a natural result.
 Dr Turner is a firm believer that women seeking labiaplasty are fully informed before deciding to under go surgery.
 Above all, it’s essential that women feel safe and comfortable that they are in the right hands.